javierzavalaponce/drum_tst/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## About

-Ever wanted to start a new [Arduino](http://arduino.cc/) project and...
+Note: This is the baseline used to start testing audio project Ever wanted to start a new [Arduino](http://arduino.cc/) project and...

 -   **not use** the *terrible* Arduino IDE?